Graph Modeling, How to, Styling

 • We add one or a few nodes with the 'Search bar' in a header panel.

 • We can use the 'Explore selected nodes' button to add neighbor nodes to the visualization.
-This enables us to see and do a check if the imported data set includes directed relationships, as expected.
+This enables us to see and check if the imported data set includes directed relationships, as expected.

 • We may also use a specific layout, selecting one from 'Layout tools'.
 In this case, we used a 'Force-directed layout'.
 This type of layout is calculated by the gravity algorithm, so we get a new layout every time we click the button.